The Kraken will destroy your projects and grind progress to a halt. If you’re not serving customers — then you’re serving competitors.

 Welcome to the Kraken.

-The Kraken Attacks!
+The corporate IT Kraken Attacks!

 Imagine the scenario: you work on the mobile app team for a national car rental company.
 You’ve been kicking ass — releasing features consistently and wowing customers with the ability to scan their own drivers licenses from their smartphones and offering a ‘no line’ car pick-up.